coumbaya/feta/README.md

 $ java -jar "myFETA.jar" -[option]

-The first step, is to load the captured trace into a database, of your DBMS choice
+The first step, is to load the captured trace into a database, of your DBMS choice:

 --load or -l "path_to_capture": for loading a capture into the DB